ConfederacyOfGaia/Gaia/feats.md

 You are a martial arts master, capable of doing a devastating amount of damage with your unarmed strikes.

 * You add your proficiency bonus to your AC, in addition to your Dexterity and Wisdom bonuses.
 * You may make a number of unarmed attacks per round equal to your proficiency bonus.
+If you already have more attacks than this, for example due to the Fighter's Extra Attack feature, you choose the higher number if attacks per found.
 You still get your bonus attack, as defined in the Martial Artist Feat description.
 * Your damage die is equal to twice your proficiency bonus.
 Thus, at 10th level, your base unarmed damage is 1d8.
 * Once per turn, on a successful hit, you may impose one of the following effects on the target (DC is 8 + proficiency bonus + Wisdom modifier):
   * The target must succeed in a Strength saving throw or drop their weapon.